Jayanth853/Vsdsquadronmini/README.md

 ![Assembly code Instruction with o1 Command](https://github.com/Jayanth853/Vsdsquadronmini/assets/173602478/ef1a26d5-6d31-4841-af85-28b526ee4319)

-The output of the Clock Divider Ciruit with -o1 Spike Command,
+The output of the Clock Divider Ciruit with -o1 Spike Command by spike pk clock_divider.o,

 ![Output of Clock Divider o1 with Spike Command](https://github.com/Jayanth853/Vsdsquadronmini/assets/173602478/05cdb040-7542-477b-a404-af60648bb813)

 The -ofast command is used for aggressive optimizations, prioritizes performance over strict compliance and accuracy and may lead to non-standard behavior.Focuses on maximizing performance, often at the cost of increased compilation time and potentially altering program behavior in ways that might break standard performance.

-The output of Clock Divider Circuit with -ofast Command,
+The output of Clock Divider Circuit with -ofast Command riscv64-unknown-elf-gcc -ofast -mabi=lp64 -march=rv64i -o clock_divider.o clock_divider.c,

 ![Output of Clock Divider circuit with oFast](https://github.com/Jayanth853/Vsdsquadronmini/assets/173602478/30ca3c59-3f21-4588-9988-4bc91e096750)